MichaelsPlayground/PhpNtagDataHandling/app/src/main/java/de/androidcrypto/phpntagdatahandling/storage_management_concept.md

 Especially when working with images during the first filling of a storage room there a some megabyte of data that needs to get transferred to the backend server.
 For that reason the previous phase was an offline phase but now we need a (fast) internet connection to send all of the data to the backend server.
-When making the photos you need to assign them to a storage unit number
+When making the photos you need to assign them to a storage unit number and during upload phase this assignment is transferred to the backend server.

+### Data processing phase

+This is the part that has the largest "todo" factor.
+Maybe you wrote the cardboard's content on several paper but now it's the time to write down all information to the database using you PC.
+Maybe you're already having a Word or Pages document that acts like a content management and you can simply copy & paste the content information from the Word document to the content database.
+This is an online phase.

+### Data finalization phase

+This is a kind of cleanup phase: on your PC you find all NFC tags that are not coupled to a storage unit number so far or do have an empty content database entry.
+This is an online phase.

+Of course you can always upload images of contents to the backend server database - even during initial storage phase.

+### Data deletion phase

+During lifetime of your storage project some cardboard's will get emptied or repacked and this done in this phase.
+This is a semi online phase as nearly no new data (e.g. images) need to get transferred.

+## Password based security

+As the backend server usually is a public available one the access to the backend server data is secured by a **password based access system**.
+You may consider to secure the apps access by using a fingerprint access.